cstjean/NBTesting.jl/README.md

 [`NBTest_Water_Analysis.jl`](test/NBTest_Water_Analysis.jl).
 3. (Optional) Track this `.jl` file with git if all tests are successful.

-`nbtest` will mostly run the notebook code as is (similar to [NBInclude.jl](https://github.com/stevengj/NBInclude.jl)), but it provides [a few ways to control which code gets executed when](test/Water_Analysis.ipynb), and a `verbose=...` option for printing the headers (on by default - see `?nbtest` for details).
+`nbtest` will mostly run the notebook code as is, but it provides [a few ways to control which code gets executed when](test/Water_Analysis.ipynb), and a `verbose=...` option for printing the headers (on by default - see `?nbtest` for details).
 The code is wrapped inside a module called `NBTest_[Notebook name]`, to isolate it from the current environment, and to make it easier to inspect the state of variables if a test fails.

+NBTesting borrows code from [NBInclude.jl](https://github.com/stevengj/NBInclude.jl), by Steven G. Johnson.